Here’s an interesting question about first person character description and how to write character descriptions from Anne:

 “I swatted a clump of black hair out of my eyes and ran down the field,” or whatever.

-Don’t be too precious about it, don’t put physical description in dialogue unless you can get it to sound organic (none of this “But gosh, that skirt looks really great with your hazel eyes” stuff, that doesn’t sound like authentic speech, we would just say “your eyes” because both characters know what color they’re referring to), and don’t think this is your big opportunity to revolutionize first person character description.
-(Another thing to think about is getting too “third person” for character description in first person.)
+Don’t be too precious about it: writing descriptions in dialogue only works if you can get it to sound organic (none of this “But gosh, that skirt looks really great with your hazel eyes” stuff, that doesn’t sound like authentic speech, we would just say “your eyes” because both characters know what color they’re referring to), and don’t think this is your big opportunity to revolutionize first person character description.
+(Another thing to think about is getting too “third person” for character description.)

 Working on characterization is hard without a second set of eyes.
 Hire me as your manuscript editor and I can help you hone in on your protagonist.